zioben/ProducerConsumerTest/README.md

 ## Purposes
 This application demonstrates the capacity to produce and consume data fetching the last produced data when available.

+## Logs
+The log is responsible for tracking data allocation and generation.
+Every log message is dispatched on Windows.Trace, File (in .bin/Logs folder) and even on HMI using events.

 ## Data
 There is a generic Frame class container that can carry an object payload.
 Every Frame, once created, raises an event that the application can intercept to populate the Payload Property.